Submit support requests and browse self-service resources.

 In our example, within the result returned by imsls_data_read the values 1- 5 will replace “Home Ownership” strings according to the legend shown above.
 The assignment of the integers to categories occurs in the order in which the different categories occur in the data.

 The data reader imsls_data_read does quite a bit of work parsing the raw data, but there is almost always more work and summarization needed to get the data ready for a machine learning algorithm.
-We pick up with these steps in our next blog (How to Loan Score with IMSL for C).
+We pick up with these steps in our next blog (Loan Scoring with IMSL for C).

 Regardless of the specific business or data science problem, data ingestion is a crucial and necessary step that involves many repetitive tasks such as interpreting dates, handling missing and erroneous values, encoding for string variables, and more.